sensei-hacker/inavwiki/INAV-MSP-frames-changelog.md

 ## INAV 1.5 MSP API Version 1.23

-For iNav 1.5 and later, the MSP_STATUS/sensor field reports sensor failure.
+For INAV 1.5 and later, the MSP_STATUS/sensor field reports sensor failure.
 This updates MSP_SENSOR (see http://www.multiwii.com/wiki/index.php?title=Multiwii_Serial_Protocol) in a backwards compatible manner to report additional sensors and sensor health.
 The sensor field is reported as:

 | Bit | Usage |
 | ---- | ----- |